OpenBoard-org/OpenBoard/README.md

 # OpenBoard
-OpenBoard is an open source cross-platform interactive white board application designed for use in schools.
-It is a fork of Open-Sankoré, which was itself based on Uniboard.
+OpenBoard is an open source cross-platform interactive white board application designed primarily for use in schools.
+It was originally forked from Open-Sankoré, which was itself based on Uniboard.

-Supported platforms are Windows (7+), OS X (10.9+) and Linux (tested on Ubuntu 14.04, but should work with other distributions too).
+Supported platforms are Windows (7+), OS X (10.9+) and Linux (tested on Ubuntu 14.04 and 16.04).

+## Installing

+Installers are available for Windows, OS X and Ubuntu on the [wiki](https://github.com/DIP-SEM/OpenBoard/wiki/Downloads).

+## Building from source
+First, obtain the third party libraries from the OpenBoard-ThirdParty repository, and build them (instructions are provided for each library).

+Then, you may use the build (and packaging) scripts which are provided for all three platforms.
+These take care of compiling OpenBoard, including the translations (for OpenBoard and for Qt), stripping the debug symbols, creating the installers etc.
+Minor modification to those scripts may be necessary depending on your configuration, to set the correct Qt path for example.

+Alternatively, you can easily build OpenBoard with qmake and make:

+    qmake OpenBoard.pro -spec linux-g++-64 # replace linux-g++-64 by macx or win32 for other platforms
+    make

+Compilers used are gcc (Linux), clang (OS X) and MSVC 2010 (Windows).
+Make sure that your version of Qt matches this, as it is not possible e.g to build OpenBoard with clang if Qt was built with gcc.

-# Dependencies
+## Dependencies
 The latest version (1.3) requires Qt 5.5.
-See below for Linux-specific instructions.

-OpenBoard makes use of several third-party libraries, which are available in the OpenBoard-ThirdParty repository.
-These should be built first; instructions are provided for each library.

-## Linux
+(While it has been shown to mostly work with Qt 5.2, we cannot guarantee compatibility with Qt versions other than 5.5.)

-### Qt
+### Qt 5.5 on Linux

-Due to a shared library conflict within Qt5 on Linux (the Qt Multimedia and Qt Webkit modules are built against different versions of gstreamer by default), a specific installation of Qt5.5 is needed for all of OpenBoard's features to work correctly.
+Due to a shared library conflict within Qt 5 on Linux (the Multimedia and Webkit modules were built against different versions of gstreamer by default), a specific installation of Qt5.5 may be needed for all of OpenBoard's features to work correctly.

 It can either be built from source, with the configure flag `-gstreamer 1.0` (see [here](http://doc.qt.io/qt-5/linux-building.html)), or installed from Stephan Binner's PPAs on Ubuntu.
-In the latter case, simply add the repositories and install Qt 5.5.1 like so:
+In the latter case, simply add the repositories and install Qt 5.5.1 like so (example provided for Ubuntu 14.04, aka "Trusty"):

     sudo add-apt-repository ppa:beineri/opt-qt551-trusty
     sudo apt-get update
     sudo apt-get install qt-latest

-### Onboard
-OpenBoard has a built-in virtual keyboard, but also allows the use of an external OSK (which is now the default, as the built-in keyboard will likely be removed in a future release).
-On Linux, Onboard is currently used as the external OSK.
-In case you can't or won't install it, you can simply use the built-in OSK instead.

-# Installation & Deployment

-Deployment scripts are provided for all three platforms.
-These take care of compiling OpenBoard, including the translations (for OpenBoard and for Qt), stripping the debug symbols, creating the installers etc.
-Minor modification to those scripts may be necessary depending on your configuration, to set the correct Qt path for example.
+Some distributions, such as Ubuntu 16.04, provide Qt 5.5.1 packages that work perfectly with OpenBoard, so you can simply install Qt from the official repository.